What are the advantages of steaming or soaking hay before you feed it to your horse? There are pros and cons for each method of preparing hay.

 After submerging the hay, hang the hay net for at least 30 minutes to allow the water to drain before offering it to your horse.

-Soaking for longer can further reduce the sugar content of the hay, but also increases the risk of mould growth and can affect palatability.
+Soaking for longer can further reduce the sugar content of the hay, but also increases the risk of mould and bacterial growth and can affect palatability.

-NSC in hay refers to the carbohydrates that are found within the plant cell and not the cell wall.
+NSC in hay refers to the carbohydrates that are found within the plant cell and not part of the cell wall.
 A hay analysis can tell you the NSC value of your horse’s hay.

 Non-structural carbohydrates in forage consist of: